gzc/kicksystems/README.md

-FuckSystems aims to help you fuck systems.
+KickSystems aims to help you kick systems.
 =======

 We will cover